This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Personally, I’m not that fond of consignment shops for purchasing or selling clothing.
+Personally, I’m not that fond of consignment shops for buying or selling clothing.

 I’ve done it… several times.